riteshyaaa/dev-tinder/before_start.md

 install mongoose library
-connect your application to database - "connection-url"/devTinder call the ConnectDb function and connect to your database before your application is started on server 7777
+connect your application to database - "connection-url"/devTinder call the ConnectDb function and connect to your database before your application is started on server 7777 Create a UserSchema and To use this schema in your application, you would require it and use it with mongoose.model() create a post /signup api to add data to your database Push some documents using api calls from postman
+Error handling with try and catch